learning-at-home/hivemind/docs/user/quickstart.md

 ## Decentralized Training

 Hivemind is a set of building blocks for decentralized training.
-In this tutorial, we use two of these blocks to train a simple neural network to classify CIFAR10 images.
+In this tutorial, we'll use two of these blocks to train a simple neural network to classify CIFAR-10 images.
 We assume that you are already familiar with the official [CIFAR-10 example](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) from the PyTorch website.